desaiaalap/cricpy/Readme.md

     df['match_file'] = filename
     all_deliveries.append(df)

-# Combine into single DataFrame
+# Combine into a single DataFrame
 import pandas as pd
 all_matches_df = pd.concat(all_deliveries, ignore_index=True)
 ```